hyundai-robotics/doc-hi6-operation/book.md

 # 7.3.2.9 FB Block Allocation

 You can set the method of using the controller’s general input/output signals.
-This function can be used through connection to None, PLC, or Fieldbus item.

 1. Touch the \[2: Control Parameter &gt; 2: Input/Output Signal Setting &gt; 6: FB Block Allocation\] menu.